pkarsy/sshportfw/README.md

 ## command line
-Only theese are availabe
+Only these are availabe
 -v --version
 -s --syslog

-### Use hostnames instead of IP on browser.
+### Use hostnames instead of IPs on the browser.
 - We can edit /etc/hosts and add the line
   ```sh
   # This local port connects with the